The Bead Project

 Women 18 years or older, living in the New York Metropolitan Area.
 The mission of The Bead Project is to assist women in financial need.
 We do not have a specific household income threshold; each application will be evaluated on a case by case basis.
 Our goal is that once equipped with the unique skill of glass beadmaking, students can turn their beads and jewelry into a source of additional income.
 Full-time students and/or those with full-time jobs are not encouraged to apply.

 Each year we run a Fall and Spring Semester of The Bead Project, with nine students each semester.
 Application deadlines are August 15 for Fall semester, and February 15 for Spring semester.
 Applications are accepted throughout the year - apply today!

 When do classes meet?

 There are ten class sessions.
-Classes are typically held Wednesday afternoons for four hours.
+Fall classes are typically held Sunday mornings and Spring classes are typically held on a weekday morning from 9:30-1:30.
 Additional self-scheduled studio time is expected to complete course requirements.

 I have never worked with glass before, can I apply?

 Yes!
 The Bead Project is designed for students new to working with glass.

 At UrbanGlass, The Bead Project teaches the basics of glass beadmaking using a hot head torch.
 Students learn about equipment and tools; safety procedures for working with hot glass; a brief history and survey of bead types and styles; and resources for purchasing glass and other beadmaking supplies.

 I have submitted my application, now what happens?

 We will review all applications after the application deadline (February 15 for Spring, and August 15 for Fall).
 If you seem to be a good candidate for the program, we will set up an interview to learn more about you and discuss the program in detail.